Skip to main content

 Have you noticed more roundabouts popping up in your city?
 They’ve become a popular road feature to reduce accidents.
 Not sure about roundabout rules?
 Need to freshen up on your knowledge about how to drive in roundabouts?
 Take some time to familiarize yourself with these tips for driving through roundabouts in Ontario.

-Roundabouts are a circular intersections where two or more roads meet.
+Roundabouts are circular intersections where two or more roads meet.
 Traffic circulates through roundabouts counter-clockwise around a central island.
 Roundabouts are designed to make intersections more efficient and safer for drivers, cyclists and pedestrians.

-Municipalities are choosing roundabouts over traditional stop lights because they are less expensive to operate (no installation and maintenance of signal lights) and cost less to pave.
+Municipalities are choosing roundabouts over traditional stoplights because they are less expensive to operate (no installation and maintenance of signal lights) and cost less to pave.
 Roundabouts can have anywhere from one to several lanes, depending on how much traffic circulates in the area.

 When you approach a roundabout, here is what you should do :